Nagendra1997/mesibo-documentation/private_apis.md

 - `op` = “getcontacts”
 - `token` = Application Token obtained by authenticating a phone number.
 If the token generated is not linked with a phone number you will get `AUTHFAIL` in the response
 - `ts` = Last known sync time.
 You only need to fetch the changes after your previous sync.
-For the first time sync call pass `0` ie; `ts=0`
+For the first time sync call pass `0`
 - `phones` An array of phone numbers who you need to check if they are using the mesibo demo app.
-Don not pass this parameter if you need to get a list of all contacts who are using mesibo and groups that you are a part of.
+Do not pass this parameter if you need to get a list of all contacts from the previous sync and a list of groups you are member of.

 For example,
 ```